coralogix/terraform-coralogix-aws/CONTRIBUTING.md

 When you submit a change you will need to make sure that you made all of the necessary changes:
 - Update the CHANGELOG.md file
 - In case you add a variable make sure that you also add him to the example/<module name>/variable.tf and README files

+## commits formate
+When you commit your change than the commit need to be in the folowing formate: `release type: commit mesage`.
+Possible release types are: `fix` --> fixing a bug, `feat` --> adding a new feature, `BREAKING CHANGE` --> apply changes to a module that will cause breaking change for example change variable name.